creativetechnologylab/CTLPrinter/README.md

 A simple starter example/module for using the Star TSP100 FuturePRNT thermal printers that are currently stocked in the CTL.

-The module currently works as a node script for MacOS.
-You need to just install the driver which you can find here: <http://www.starmicronics.com/support/default.aspx?printerCode=futurePRNT>

 ## Installation

 For this module to work, you need to install PDFKit: `npm install pdfkit`